briancray/tinyamd/README.md

 ###Why use a different AMD framework?

-Because you need to more than basic AMD support or you&rsquo; running AMD outside of the browser.
+Because you need full spec support.